 Volunteers in Nicaragua are going to have a tough time deciding how to spend their time.
 You’re already living in Granada which is one of the coolest cities around, plus there are dozens of weekend getaways and vacation spots that are only a couple of hours away (we love the city of Mayasa, Nicaragua or the chance to get a chocolate massage).

 One of those trips is the dreamy volcanic island of Ometepe, floating in the giant Lake Nicaragua — Here's what you need to know

 - Explore These Two Volcanoes

 - Tan On Black Sand Beaches

 Oh and if you’re wondering, you totally can climb both of these volcanoes.
-If you climb Maderas, you’ll spend a good chunk of time in the lush slopes, so keep an eye out for howler monkeys and parrots.
-Concepcion is more intense and rocky at points but gets you higher up.
+If you climb Maderas, you’ll spend a good chunk of time in the lush slopes, so keep an eye out for howler monkeys and parrots (it’s a 6-8 hour hike).
+Concepcion is more intense and rocky at points but gets you higher up (it’s an 8-11 hour hike).
 Both are pretty grueling hikes but the sights from the top are unreal.

 Slackline Over Crystal Pools

 After an intense hike up ancient volcanoes, you are going to want to relax.
 We know just the place.